 Here are some tips on how to improve your equipment and recording conditions:

 - Ensure all speakers are mic'ed.
 A lapel mic will not capture what the audience is saying.
-Have a portable mic for audience members to use when asking questions, or ask the primary speaker to repeat their questions or comments.
+Have a portable microphone for audience members to use when asking questions, or ask the primary speaker to repeat their questions or comments.

 - If you need to record audio for an outdoors event, consider having all the speakers use lapel mics.
 If the recording can take place indoors instead, consider relocating the speakers to a building or a place where the background noise is less prevalent.